cogolabs/cyto/docs/reference.md

   // recommended namespace is your github username.
   templateId: "taylorc93/project",

+  // Templates can also specify a different template as their base template.
+These
+  // are conceptually similar to docker base images.
+Anything that is in a base template
+  // will get generated along with the template using it as a base.
+  base: 'taylorc93/base-demo',

   // dependencies contains all of the required files and templates to create a
   // template.
   dependencies: [